deanwilson/puppet-deprecate/README.md

 # puppet-deprecate #

-A puppet function to show deprecations in your manifests
+A puppet function to log deprecations in your manifests

 ## Introduction ##